 Android custom skins explained

-Android skins are user interfaces that are particular to a manufacturer, such as HTC’s Sense, Sony Ericsson’s TimeScape and Samsung’s TouchWiz.
+Android skins are user interfaces that are particular to a manufacturer, such as HTC’s Sense and Samsung’s TouchWiz.

 For this reason, most specially created user interfaces feature one-touch access to social networking apps, such as Facebook, Twitter and MySpace, as well as a single location for you to view all your social networking activity.

 Perhaps the best rated custom skin for Android mobile phones is HTC Sense, which has been lauded for its user friendliness and the cleanness of its layout.

 This development has fuelled speculation that Google will eventually do away with custom skins in future by allowing less scope for phone makers to customise their Android phones.

-The first version of the platform to be created with tablets in mind is Android 3.0, AKA Honeycomb – the arrival of which put Android tablets in a serious position against Apple’s iPad.
+The first version of the platform to be created with tablets in mind is Android 3.0, AKA Honeycomb – the arrival of which put Android tablets in a serious position to challenge the iPad for the first time.